-Sunday nights are welcome.
-Rox and I stay incredibly busy most all week long, and now and then we enjoy just kicking our feet up and relaxing on a Sunday evening.
+Rox and I stay incredibly busy most all week long, and now and then we enjoy just kicking our feet up and relaxing with a bottle of wine and a no-fuss dinner.
 It is those kinds of evenings that I stumble upon dishes and recipes like this simple Grilled Chicken Pasta Salad that otherwise would not appear on my Acadiana Table.
 No agenda, no planning, no problem.

 And the research began.

 Before tasting the wine, we Googled the bottle to discover the background of the vintage and conditions of its growth.
 And as this bottle’s story goes: